Skip to Content

 Did you fix a qualifying leak and need an adjustment on your bill?

-Once your leak is repaired, you may qualify for a bill adjustment to your water and/or wastewater charges.
+Once your leak is repaired, you may qualify for a bill adjustment to the cost you paid for water that flowed through the meter during the leak.
 Refer to the table below for a list of qualifying leaks.
 Customers who resolve leaks in a timely manner are allowed one (1) leak adjustment on water charges every 3 years.
 Consider whether the bill increase resulting from your leak is worth using your available adjustment.

 • Leaks must have been repaired within 60 days of receiving your first continuous consumption notice.